ed-freitas/sveltesuccinctly/README.md

 This is the example app written for Svelte Succinctly.

-Please read the book for steps-by-steps instructions.
+Please read the book for steps-by-step instructions.

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).